nmacadam/PersistentComponent/README.md

  To remediate this concern, the TryResolve method attempts to check that both the index and cast are valid, returning the type's default value otherwise.
 Of course this isn't perfect, but realistically, the Compose/Decompose methods are the only way to reassign data, and as long as they are implemented with care, the possibilty of invalid indices/casts shouldn't arise.

+ Additionally, you cannot store multiples of the same Component type under a single GUID.

- The user is wholly responsible for maintaining the data in PersistentData.
+ Lastly, the user is wholly responsible for maintaining the data in PersistentData.
 It must be manually removed whenever it is no longer required.

- Additionally, you cannot store multiples of the same Component type under a single GUID.

 ### Some Further Notes:
  Implementation using reflection should also be possible here, but considering Unity components cannot be created with the new keyword, fields must be stored individually in a particularly messy manner.
-Considering this, the high additional cost of reflection, and the inability (or rather ease) for the user to define which fields are necessary to store, I decided this method of creating persistent Components was less useful.
+Considering this, the high additional cost of reflection, and the inability (or rather ease) for the user to define which fields are necessary to store, I decided using reflection for creating persistent Components was less useful.